noaione/yuusha-shoukan-ln/sources/v08/chapter3.md

 protagonist’s status correction that she was approaching me?
 Or rather, what the heck am I thinking about?
 As I felt my thoughts getting confused, I saw the blanket move, and Sieg-san moved closer to me...
 Wait, aren’t you too close?!
 Isn’t that almost zero distance already?!
-I-I’m telling you, that’s dangerous...Ahh, she smells good and I could feel her breath on my skin...
+I-I’m telling you, that’s dangerous...
+Ahh, she smells good and I could feel her breath on my skin...
 No, not yet.
 Endure it, free myself from obstructive thoughts!!!

 Feeling my heart beating fast when Sieg-san moved so close to me that our skin was almost touching, Sieg-san puts her hand lightly on the center of my chest